Supporting mental wellness through the freedom of driving

 Driving is freedom.

-Mental illness can be crippling.
+Mental illness and depression can be crippling.
 It can sap the will to engage with the outside world, turning you in on yourself.
 The only thing you feel capable of?
 Laying in bed.

 Within our community, driving is an escape from that downward emotional spiral.
 It’s a movement beyond the walls of your mind, a focus on enjoying your vehicle and of connecting with the idiosyncratic traits that make it yours.
 It engages your senses.